Darmstadt: National rail links

 Darmstadt is connected to the rest of Germany and Europe through its main railway station, Darmstadt Hauptbahnhof, which is located in the western part of the city centre.
 The station is part of the Intercity-Express network and also served by other long-distance trains.
 It is a busy station with 12 platforms and serves as a transportation hub for the southern Hesse/Odenwald region.

 Regional rail links

-Darmstadt Hauptbahnhof is the terminus of of the Rhine-Main S-Bahn, which connects the city to Frankfurt.
+Darmstadt Hauptbahnhof is the terminus of on the Rhine-Main S-Bahn, which connects the city to Frankfurt.
 Within Darmstadt the S6 also stops at stations in Darmstadt-Arheilgen and Darmstadt-Wixhausen.
 Regional trains also connect six secondary railway stations within Darmstadt, and stations in the surrounding region, with Darmstadt Hauptbahnhof.